 Dr. Mary Bove obtained her Doctorate of Naturopathic Medicine and Midwifery Certification from Bastyr University of Natural Health Sciences in Seattle, WA. and received her Diploma of Phytotherapy/Herbal Medicine at the School of Phytotherapy in Great Britain.
 Dr. Bove practiced Naturopathic Family Medicine and Midwifery in Brattleboro, VT. for 25 years, specializing in Naturopathic pediatrics, home birthing, and botanical medicine.

-After leaving clinical practice Dr Bove has carried on her work in Herbs as the current Medical Educator and New Product Formulator for Gaia Herbs Brevard, NC.
+After leaving clinical practice Dr. Bove has carried on her work in Herbs as the current Medical Educator and New Product Formulator for Gaia Herbs Brevard, North Carolina.
 Mary lives in northern New Hampshire on a small pond where she studies the natural NE habitat with a particular interest in lichens.